By Christopher Brown of OCDCarCare

 - heavy pad pressure

 On top these variables, many detailers use aggressive chemicals to strip the vehicle of contaminants in the preparation process leading to paint polishing.
 Additionally, detailers frequently use heavy solvent wipe products to remove the carrier oils of compounds and polishes after paint correction.

-The combination of of aggressive polishing variables, listed above, combined with strong solvent chemicals may cause massive amounts of heat and paint swelling.
+The combination of aggressive polishing variables, listed above, combined with strong solvent chemicals may cause massive amounts of heat and automotive paint swelling.